introduction and farewell

 Why have I taken on such a huge effort, without pay, without institutional support?
 Because my character insists on an accurate understanding of my artistic materials.
 Having done the research necessary to answer my many questions, I chose to publish it where others might use it in their own artistic exploration.

 And this too: I believe watercolor is still the painting medium with the greatest potential for new discoveries.
 For this to happen, things must change.
 Watercolor artists must set their aspirations higher than the county fair and bistro art display, and aim for the international art market.
 Until art schools wake up and serve these aspirations, watercolor artists must learn about their materials and techniques through intensive independent study and collaborative discussion.
 They must emphasize permanent paints in order to bury the fugitive reputation that sticks to the medium from past negligence.
 They must replace misinformation and myth with fact.
+They make a profit on artists: they owe artists that minimum of respect.

 My guiding idea has been that you, the painter, can teach yourself to see and by seeing more clearly, improve your painting skills through consistent, attentive, observant practice.